zxkane/servers/src/sentry/README.md

 ### Resources

-The server implements a simple note storage system with:
-- Custom note:// URI scheme for accessing individual notes
-- Each note resource has a name, description and text/plain mimetype
+This server does not implement any resources.

 ### Prompts

 The server provides a single prompt:
-- summarize-notes: Creates summaries of all stored notes
+- sentry-issue: Retrieves a Sentry issue by ID or URL
-  - Optional "style" argument to control detail level (brief/detailed)
+  - Required "issue_id_or_url" argument to specify the issue
-  - Generates prompt combining all current notes with style preference
+  - Returns issue details including title, status, level, timestamps and stacktrace

 ### Tools

 The server implements one tool:
-- add-note: Adds a new note to the server
+- get-sentry-issue: Retrieves and analyzes Sentry issues
-  - Takes "name" and "content" as required string arguments
+  - Takes "issue_id_or_url" as required string argument
-  - Updates server state and notifies clients of resource changes
+  - Used for investigating production errors and crashes
+  - Provides access to detailed stacktraces
+  - Shows error patterns and frequencies
+  - Includes first/last occurrence timestamps
+  - Displays error counts and status

 ## Install